Manage VM Clusters

 Click Scale VM Cluster.

-The Configure the VM Cluster window opens, and displays the current configuration of your VM cluster. .
+The Scale VM Resources window opens, and displays the current configuration of your VM cluster.

 -